Maeldeis/Code-Quiz/README.md

 # Code-Quiz

-## Interactive and dynamic coding quiz.
+## Interactive and dynamic coding quiz with web API's.

 A timed coding quiz with multiple-choice questions.
 This app will run in the browser, and will feature dynamically updated HTML and CSS powered by JavaScript code.
 It will have a clean, polished, and responsive user interface.